 Question: How are barcodes classified as cell-associated?

-Answer: The following algorithm is used to determine the cutoff for calling a barcode cell-associated:
+In Cell Ranger v2.x and earlier, the following algorithm is used to determine the cutoff for calling a barcode cell-associated:

 - Rank-sort the total UMI counts across all of the detected barcodes that passed the 16bp barcode whitelist filtering criteria.